Jabaal Sheard

-Jabaal Lamar Sheard (born May 10, 1989) is an American football defensive end who is a free agent.
-He played college football for the University of Pittsburgh, and was drafted by the Cleveland Browns in the second round of the 2011 NFL Draft.
-He has also played for the New England Patriots, with whom he won Super Bowl LI.
+Jabaal Lamar Sheard (born May 10, 1989) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the University of Pittsburgh, and was selected by the Cleveland Browns in the second round of the 2011 NFL draft.
+He also played for the New England Patriots, with whom he won Super Bowl LI.

-Early years
+Early life

 Sheard was an All-Broward County defensive lineman who had 54 tackles and 11 sacks as a senior at Hollywood Hills, a Florida 5A (second largest classification) school.
 He was rated as the nation's No. 23 weakside defensive end and was one of the top 60 prospects in the state of Florida according to Rivals.com.
 He was a PrepStar All-Southeast Region.He was rated one of the top 100 prospects in Florida by SuperPrep.
 He was rated one of the top 75 prospects in the southeast region by Scout.com.

 Sheard was also a track and field letterman.
 In 2007, he placed fourth in the shot put at the FHSAA Outdoor State Championships with a throw of 16.20 meters (53-0).
 He also earned All-Broward County honors in the discus.
 He was timed at 4.6 in the 40-yard dash at the Nike combine prior to his senior season.